 Thank you to Loblaws for sponsoring this blog post.

-I usually do my grocery shopping at the Loblaws on Lower Jarvis.
-It’s very convenient because it’s located between my home and my workplace.
+I do most of my grocery shopping at the Loblaws on Lower Jarvis.
+It’s a very convenient since it’s located between my home and my workplace.
 One great thing about Loblaws is I can always count on them to carry any ingredient I need regardless of how big or small a party I’m hosting!
 Plus, there’s always something new in store that sparks my creativity!

-With the holidays here and the unpredictable weather, there’s no telling if we’ll have a white Christmas so I decided to bring the snow inside by making a giant snowflake cinnamon pull-apart bread centerpiece!
-It’s made with simple ingredients but is definitely a showstopper!
-I also picked up some other treats to dress up my holiday dessert table – rich dark chocolate to make hot chocolate, buttery Rudolph shortbread cookies, Santa coconut macaroon hats and the cutest mini gingerbread men.
-Alright, let’s make this snowflake bread
+With the holidays here and the unpredictable weather, there’s no telling if we’ll have a white Christmas or not.
+So I’m bringing the snow inside with my giant snowflake cinnamon pull-apart bread!
+This dessert is definitely a showstopper!
+I picked up some other treats to dress up my holiday dessert table – rich dark chocolate to make hot chocolate, buttery Rudolph shortbread cookies, Santa coconut macaroon hats and the cutest mini gingerbread men.
+Okay, let’s make this snowflake bread.

 Here’s your grocery list:

 - Ground cinnamon

 This snowflake cinnamon pull-apart bread is fluffy, gooey and super festive!

 It’s a super easy dough to make but it takes patience.
 I always start by proofing my yeast, ensuring it’s still active.
 Once the yeast is activated, toss in all the ingredients, give it a quick mix and then switch to a dough hook to knead until its soft and elastic and set it aside to proof.